nunit/docs/docs/articles/nunit/Towards-NUnit4.md

 ## Classic/Legacy asserts

-The classic/legacy asserts, like `Assert.AreEqual`, have now been moved into its own project, and will later be released as a separate package.
-They are now in the namespace `NUnit.Framework.Legacy`, and the `Assert` have been renamed to `ClassicAssert`.
+The classic/legacy asserts, like `Assert.AreEqual`, have now been moved into their own project, and will later be released as a separate package.
+They are now in the namespace `NUnit.Framework.Legacy`, and the `Assert` class has been renamed to `ClassicAssert`.
 In the early V4 versions they will be delivered in the standard NUnit package.

 This means that the default assertion syntax going forward will be the "constraint-based" asserts.